Token Swapping on Trees: Introduction

 A leaf in a tree that already has the correct token is called a \emph{happy leaf}.
 One feature of all the algorithms for token swapping on trees---both the poly-time algorithms for special cases and the approximation algorithms for the general case---is that they never swap a happy leaf.
 In 1991 Vaughan~\cite{vaughan1991bounds} conjectured that an optimal swap sequence never needs to swap a token at a happy leaf.
 We give a 10-vertex counterexample to this ``Happy Leaf Conjecture'' in Section~\ref{sec:happy-leaf}.

-Furthermore, we show in Section~\ref{sec:2-approx} that any algorithm that fixes the happy leaves has approximation factor at least $4/3$, and we show that the two best-known 2-approximation algorithms have approximation factor exactly 2.
+Furthermore, we show in Section~\ref{sec:2-approx} that any algorithm for token swapping on a tree that fixes the happy leaves has approximation factor at least $4/3$, and we show that the two best-known 2-approximation algorithms have approximation factor exactly 2.
+One insight provided by these results is that the difficult aspect of token swapping on trees is knowing when and how to swap happy leaves.
+Our result about the factor 2 lower bound has subsequently been generalized to any algorithm where no token strays far from its source-destination path~\cite{aichholzer2021hardness}.

-These results provide new insight that the difficult aspect of token swapping on trees is knowing when and how to swap happy leaves.
-Next, we explore whether this difficult aspect can be used to prove NP-hardness.
-We show in Section~\ref{sec:NP-complete} that the generalized version of \emph{weighted coloured} token swapping is NP-complete for trees.
-Furthermore, we show in Section~\ref{sec:weight-colour} that this generalized version remains poly-time on paths and stars, which gives further evidence that trees really are harder than paths and stars.
+Next, we explore \emph{weighted coloured} token swapping.
+In Section~\ref{sec:weight-colour} we show that weighted coloured token swapping can be solved in polynomial time on paths and stars.
+In Section~\ref{sec:NP-complete} we show that weighted coloured token swapping is NP-complete for trees.
+Although this is subsumed by the more recent result that token swapping is NP-complete on trees~\cite{aichholzer2021hardness}, our proof is much shorter, holds even when the trees are restricted to be spiders (i.e., subdivision of stars), and may help to distinguish hard and easy cases of coloured weighted token swapping on trees.

 Finally, in an attempt to expand the set of ``easy'' cases, we devised a polynomial time algorithm for token swapping on a \emph{broom}---a star with an attached path---only to discover that this had been done by Vaughan~\cite{vaughan1999broom} in 1999, and by Kawahara et al.~\cite{kawahara2016time} in 2016.
 Our simpler proof is in Section~\ref{sec:brooms}.